Didsbury Mosque: Distinctive aspects

 The Didsbury Mosque and Manchester Islamic Centre says that it "represents a wide range of the Muslim community of various origins and/or Islamic schools of thought".
 The mosque holds open-days with displays, talks, question-and-answer sessions, and guided tours.

 Didsbury Mosque has a gardening volunteering group for maintaining their paradise themed garden on Burton Road containing roses, sweet peas, Mediterranean plants, salad garden with pergolas.
 A Youth group has also been set up encouraging them to play table tennis, badminton, chess and others along with food, Islamic reminders and prayers.

 The mosque has a Sharia (Islamic law) Department which issues fatwas (Islamic decrees), oversees family affairs, helps calculate zakat (a type of alms-giving), and provides advice and mediation with regard to financial transactions.

 With radio coverage of most of South Manchester, the mosque broadcasts adhan (Islamic call to prayer), prayers themselves, Friday sermons, and daily reminders, as well as talks and lectures given in the prayer hall of the mosque.
 The Manchester Islamic Centre is registered as a charity with the Charity Commission.

 During the 2021 COVID-19 lockdown they offered hot food and a foodbank for their neighbours and those in need as well as briefly holding a pop-up vaccine centre.
-On the 21st January 2021 an emergency flood warning given to many Didsbury residents encouraged them to evacuate.
+On 21 January 2021 an emergency flood warning given to many Didsbury residents encouraged them to evacuate.
 In response, the Mosque provided voluntary emergency overnight stay for residents including the Didsbury West councillor.

 Attendees

 There are strong Libyan ties within the mosque, with various people from the mosque having been involved, in Libya, in the civil war.
 In 2011, the (current) mosque imam travelled to Libya, where he aided moderate rebel groups to help topple Gaddafi.
 Another person from the mosque was described variously as a "member" and a "senior member" of the Libyan Islamic Fighting Group.
 A regular worshipper at the mosque, Abd al-Baset Azzouz, al Qaeda operative left Britain in 2009 to join the terror group’s leader Ayman al-Zawahiri in Pakistan, before heading to Libya to run an al Qaeda network in the east of the country.

 At least two British recruits of Islamic State also worshipped at the mosque.
+Rapper and ISIS soldier Raphael Hostey worshipped at the mosque together with Salman Abedi, who went on to set off a suicide bomb at Manchester Arena in 2017.
+Hostey travelled to Syria where he was killed.

 In December 2017, mosque attendee Mohammed Abdallah, was jailed for 10 years for being a member of Islamic State, where he was listed as a "specialist sniper".